-The looms are situated on the third floor of the residency with working tables and storage spaces.
+The looms are situated on the third floor of the residency with work tables and storage spaces.
 The view is a gorgeous, sweeping outlook of where the Blanda River merges with the ocean.

-There are two different-size looms: 80 and 140cm.
-They are 4, 6 or 8 shafts counter-balanced.
-Residents have full access to looms and weaving equipment; large selection of reeds, warping reel, distaff holders, shuttles, yarn reels etc. Please bring basics (measuring tape etc) and your desired threads.
+There are four different-size looms: 80, 120, 130 and 140cm.
+They are 4, 6 or 8 shaft countermarch looms.
+Residents have full access to looms and weaving equipment; large selection of reeds, warping reel, distaff holders, shuttles, yarn reels etc. Please bring basics (measuring tape etc.) and your desired threads.
 There is only a very small selection of wool, cotton, and linen available to buy in the Textilsetur offices.

-The main studio also has a sewing machine, iron, and ironing board.
+The main studio also has three sewing machines (model Husquarna / Viking) and flat iron / ironing board.

 There is a spinning wheel for residents to use.

 Icelandic wool is famous around the world and is easy to find here.
 Handcrafting is a tradition in Iceland, so a wide variety of yarn (colors, wideness, thickness, etc.) can be found in every grocery store (one is at a 5 min walk from the school).
 Locally in Blönduós is the Ístex wool washing factory and artists are welcome to visit to see the washing process (normally closed during spring, summer and fall).